 On an Abbott Oceanarium visit, you might see California sea lions Laguna or Cruz zooming around Grainger Sea Lion Cove.
 Other times you might see Tanner stretched out for a nap.
 Even when you can’t see them, you can hear these aquatic predators throughout the Pacific Northwest exhibit when they start vocalizing—and living up to their common name.
 These guys get along great, but they’d get testy if there were a female to trigger their territoriality, so Shedd’s colony of sea lions remains all male.

 His life was saved at The Marine Mammal Center in Sausalito, but the now totally blind pup needed a permanent home where he could receive lifelong care.
-Shedd was the perfect match, with the facilities, expert trainers and sea lion buddies for the youngster.
+Shedd was the perfect match, with the facilities, expert care takers and sea lion buddies for the youngster.

 Using his whiskers and keen directional hearing, Cruz quickly learned his way around the sea lion areas, apparently mapping the topography in his head.
-Just as the pup adapted to his new surroundings, his trainers adapted their methods to work with a sightless animal.
+Just as the pup adapted to his new surroundings, his care takers adapted their methods to work with a sightless animal.
 Instead of hand signals and other visual cues, they rely entirely on audible and tactile cues: a training whistle, a rattle target, a gentle touch and, of course, words.
-Cruz’s lack of vision hasn’t slowed him down, and the 9-year-old interacts and holds his own with the other sea lions.
-He also takes part in one of the aquatic presentations each day.
+Cruz’s lack of vision hasn’t slowed him down, and he interacts and holds his own with the other sea lions.
+He also takes part in one of the animal spotlights each day.

 Rescued and rehabilitated animals get a second chance at life.
 Laguna was lucky enough to get a third.
 On Jan.
 9, 2013, he was found stranded and malnourished on Laguna Beach on the California coast.
 He was in the first wave of more than 1,400 starving sea lion pups that overwhelmed California rescue centers that year in what the National Oceanic and Atmospheric Administration (NOAA) called an unusual mortality event, or UME.
 Many pups died.
 But after intensive care, Laguna was healthy enough to be released March 21 with a bright orange flipper ID tag.
 Six weeks later, however, he had stranded again.

 Because of the flipper tag, rescuers could see that the emaciated pup had been rescued before, access his medical history and make the determination that he most likely would not survive if returned to the ocean again.
 During the UME, Shedd let the network of California rescue centers know that we could provide a home to a young male sea lion if one could not be released.
-Once Laguna had gone through rehabilitation again, he was on a jet bound for Chicago (see his arrival photo above).
+Once Laguna had gone through rehabilitation again, he was on a jet bound for Chicago.
 Despite a difficult start in life, Laguna is healthy, a quick learner and a mischievous playmate for Cruz.

 The Making of an Aquarium Vet